-Every week in our New Mother Support groups someone asks for tips on air travel with their breastfed baby.
-So here is a list of ideas that should make your trip easier.
-I hope this will also help my daughter Colleen when she travels home from Germany during the Christmas holidays with my grand baby.
+Every week in our New Mother Support groups, someone asks for tips on air travel with their breastfed baby.
+So I decided to compile a list of ideas that should make your trip easier (I hope this will also help my daughter Colleen when she travels home from Germany during the Christmas holidays with my grand baby!).

 - Make reservations early and book a window seat for yourself.
 It is easier to breastfeed when you can turn your back to the crowd and get the baby latched on, then sit back and relax.